-Café Barderij – One of the only old-fashioned gay brown café / traditional Dutch pubs in Amsterdam, this fun bar has a keen following and draws in locals of all ages.
-The perfect place to relax in on a lazy afternoon or start you Big Gay Night when an eclectic range of tunes stars being pumped out.
+One of the only old-fashioned gay brown café / traditional Dutch pubs in Amsterdam, this fun bar has a keen following and draws in locals of all ages.
+The perfect place to relax on a lazy afternoon or start your Big Gay Night when an eclectic range of tunes stars is being pumped out.

-Ghetto – A chilled space for late night food and great cocktails offering an attitude-free zone, for gays, lesbians, bi, queers, and straights.
-The sort of place you could visit once or three times a week wear full leathers, dress up dress down, or bring your mom, no wonder Ghetto is one of Amsterdam’s top “unknown” Hotspots.
+A chilled space for late-night food and great cocktails offering an attitude-free zone, for gays, lesbians, bi, queers, and straights.
+The sort of place you could visit once or three times a week wearing full leather, dress up, dress down, or bring your mom; no wonder Ghetto is one of Amsterdam’s top “unknown” Hotspots.

-Hotspot Bar–A no-nonsense gay bar for enjoying drinks, snacks and queer company with campy music video’s and friendly staff who always made you feel welcome.
+A no-nonsense gay bar for enjoying drinks, snacks, and queer company with campy music videos and friendly staff who always make you feel welcome.
 Frequently crowded, which works in your favor if you want to meet a gay local in Amsterdam, and the perfect spot to duck into after a long day of sightseeing.

-Café Saarein – Nothing fancy, but the only real lesbian bar in Amsterdam and sometimes all you want is an old-fashioned watering hole to relax over pool or darts.
-You can meet friendly locals here who also want to chat, there are unisex toilets and Café Saarein is outside typical touristic areas so is a great go-to place to experience the real LGBT+ community of Amsterdam.
+Nothing fancy, but the only real lesbian bar in Amsterdam, and sometimes all you want is an old-fashioned watering hole to relax over pool or darts.
+You can meet friendly locals here who also want to chat; there are unisex toilets, and Café Saarein is outside typical touristic areas, so it is a great go-to place to experience the real LGBT+ community of Amsterdam.

-Prik – A flamboyant pink bar to experience lovely liquids, sexy snacks, and twisted tunes!
-Nice and friendly staff with reasonable priced cocktails and drinks, plus a DJ night on Saturdays.
+A flamboyant pink bar to experience lovely liquids, sexy snacks, and twisted tunes!
+Nice and friendly staff with reasonably priced cocktails and drinks, plus a DJ night on Saturdays.
 The crowd is often between 35 to 60yrs, but with ‘gays and their friends’ vibes to start your night off.

 Gay Nightclubs In Amsterdam

-Club Yolo – A new gay/openminded Club for all the happy party people of Amsterdam!
-Expect house and eclectic sounds, with a different DJ every, friendly staff, East-meets-West glamour decor and one of the best parties in town!
+A new gay/open-minded Club for all the happy party people of Amsterdam!
+Expect house and eclectic sounds, with a different DJ every, friendly staff, East-meets-West glamour decor, and one of the best parties in town!

 Gay Parties In Amsterdam

-FunHouse – From the same team as Rapido so expect more uplifting beats and music, surprising entertainment, mindblowing special effects and a different theme every night.
+From the same team as Rapido, so expect more uplifting beats and music, surprising entertainment, mindblowing special effects, and a different theme every night.

-Kalinichta Party – Kalinichta is a new straight-friendly LGBT dance party, honoring the beats from Slovenia to Greek and Lebanon.
-Think upbeat tunes, crowded dance floors and the hottest guys (and girls!).
+Kalinichta is a new straight-friendly LGBT dance party, honoring the beats from Slovenia to Greek and Lebanon.
+Think upbeat tunes, crowded dance floors, and the hottest guys (and girls!).
 Usually held at Noorderlicht Café every few months but check their Facebook page for the latest details.

-BACKDOOR Amsterdam – Billed as more than just another evening, this spectacular party is a show, a production, an evening of dancing and non-stop entertainment … and one of the most popular tea dance for LGBT+ and friends being held every few months in new and novel venues around Amsterdam.
+Billed as more than just another evening, this spectacular party is a show, a production, an evening of dancing, and non-stop entertainment … and one of the most popular tea dances for LGBT+ and friends being held every few months in new and novel venues around Amsterdam.

-Flirtation – A women’s-only dance night taking place 3-4 times a year that usually takes over Club Panama and fills it with everything to make a unique ‘girls night out.’
+A women-only dance night takes place 3-4 times a year that usually takes over Club Panama and fills it with everything to make a unique ‘girls’ night out.’

-BLUE @ Club Church – The infamous Club Church (discussed under cruise bars) holds a weekly gay dance party on Thursday nights known for its utterly-disgraceful and intoxicating atmosphere, camp shows and eccentric misfits.
+The infamous Club Church (discussed under cruise bars) holds a weekly gay dance party on Thursday nights known for its utterly-disgraceful and intoxicating atmosphere, camp shows, and eccentric misfits.
 Cheap drinks, hot guys, and inhibition-free fun!

-Furball @ Church Club – Amsterdam’s longest running men only dance & cruise party for bears and their friends.
-Come and dance to fun music and cruise in a sexy atmosphere with butch, big, small, hairy, smooth, tall or short men, bears, cubs, chubs, chasers and everything in-between.
+Amsterdam’s longest-running men-only dance & cruise party for bears and their friends.
+Come and dance to fun music and cruise in a sexy atmosphere with butch, big, small, hairy, smooth, tall or short men, bears, cubs, chubs, chasers, and everything in between.
 Darkrooms + dance floor + drinks, with men only and no dress code!

-F*cking Pop Queers– A monthly pop party for young and trendy gays that moves between venues frequently.
-Run by Ultasexi, a local queer cooperative which uses parties as a medium to shed light on their aims of living a more creative and free-spirited life.
+A monthly pop party for young and trendy gays that moves between venues frequently.
+Run by Ultasexi, a local queer cooperative that uses parties as a medium to shed light on their aims of living a more creative and free-spirited life.
 Either way, their parties are always f*cking fun!

-Spellbound @ OCCII– A queer underground dance party focussed on house, techno, electro, disco and wave music
+A queer underground dance party focussed on the house, techno, electro, disco and wave music

-Danserette @ Paradiso Amsterdam – Gay dance parties full of hits that you know or recognize.
+Gay dance parties are full of hits that you know or recognize.
 Created in 2006 due to a lack of a dance floor in gay Amsterdam where pink hits were played.
-We are talking bubblegum pop and dance songs from the 90’s, 00’s and 10’s – Think Madonna, Gaga, and Kylie.
+We are talking bubblegum pop and dance songs from the ’90s, 00’s, and 10’s – Think Madonna, Gaga, and Kylie.
 Held every 1-2 months, check their Facebook for one-off events held in unique locations like the Amsterdam Museum.

 Had enough of gay cruising in Amsterdam – either in the bars or elsewhere?

-Foreigners are happily welcoming in all gay sex clubs and sauna in Amsterdam, and most will speak English, but you’ll still need to be good at reading non-verbal cues.
-Luckily we have out gay sauna guide to help you out!
+Foreigners are happily welcome in all gay sex clubs and saunas in Amsterdam, and most will speak English, but you’ll still need to be good at reading non-verbal cues.
+Luckily we have our gay sauna guide to help you out!

 Gay Cruising and Fetish Clubs in Amsterdam